MartianColonist/POSEIDON/docs/content/opacity_database.rst

 POSEIDON v1.2 includes an extensive database of Mie scattering properties for atmospheric aerosols.
 The database and its computation are detailed in full in Mullens et al. (2024).
+POSEIDON v1.2 includes an extensive database of Mie scattering properties for atmospheric aerosols.
+The database and its computation are detailed in full in Mullens et al. (2024).

 .. list-table::
    :widths: 20 20 20 20 20 20 20